shresta4/CS126Fall2019/DEVELOPMENT.md

 11/19/2019
 - Reading/writing round to json

+11/20/2019
+- Excluding json from build
+- Making sure if json file has a finished game, it moves on to a new game

+11/26/2019
+- Making a board display and having user place pieces which snap into place.

 11/_ /2019
 - Make player abstract class and have AI and User extend from it
 - Currently free style gomoku.
 Implement: standard gomoku.
 No overlines